5monkeys/docker-image-context-hash-action/README.md

           tags: your-image:${{ steps.context-hash.outputs.hash }}
 ```

-In this example, the `docker-image-context-hash-action` is used to calculate the SHA256
+In this example, the `docker-image-context-hash-action` is used to calculate the hash
-hash of the current path as Docker image context, and the resulting hash is used as part
+of the current path as Docker image context, and the resulting hash is used as part
 of the Docker image tag when building and pushing the image.

 The files `.dockerignore` and `Dockerfile` are added as extra Git tree objects since
 they are implicitly excluded from the image context by Docker.
 Having them as extra Git
-tree objects results in that any changes to them are tracked identically to files
+tree objects results in tracking changes to them identically to files included in the
-included in the image context.
+image context.

 Note that the [docker/build-push-action](https://github.com/docker/build-push-action) is
 used in the example to build and push the Docker image, but this can be replaced with